learn-co-curriculum/phase-1-js-fetch-on-demand-with-forms/README.md

 ```

 At this point, the form will still refresh automatically, as we haven't done
-anything yet.
-The `event` object that gets passed in to our callback contains a
+anything to override that yet.
+The `event` object that gets passed in to our
-particular method we need in order to override our form's behavior —
+callback contains a particular method we need in order to override our form's
-`preventDefault()`.
+behavior — `preventDefault()`.

 ```js
 const init = () => {